hongseok-yang/logic24/README.md

 #### 6.4.
 Formats of Input and Output

 * Follow DIMACS input/output requirements.
-You can learn about these requirements at the following URL: [http://www.satcompetition.org/2009/format-benchmarks2009.html](http://www.satcompetition.org/2009/format-benchmarks2009.html).
+You can learn about these requirements at the KLMS or [Archive](https://web.archive.org/web/20190325181937/https://www.satcompetition.org/2009/format-benchmarks2009.html).
 This is the format used in the SAT competition.
 * Assume that the input is always in CNF format.

 #### 6.5.
 Input Interface